 Yet, there’s a problem of supply and demand.
 The problem is attributed to several factors:

-- Escalation in cyber threats prompting unprecedented need for individuals with skills, talent and experience
+- Escalation in cyber threats prompting an unprecedented need for individuals with skills, talent, and experience

 - Chronic under-investment in training and education